 Docker machine is a command-line utility that is used to manage one or more local machines, which are usually run in separate VirtualBox instances, or remote machines that are hosted on Cloud providers, e.g., Amazon Web Services, Microsoft Azure, etc.

-How to create a Local Machine?
+How to Create a Local Machine?

 Docker Toolbox comes with a default Docker machine named default.
-This is just to give us a taste of it and to get us started with, but we may need multiple machines later on to segment the different containers that are running.
+This is just to give us a taste of it and to get us started, but we may need multiple machines later on to segment the different containers that are running.
 To do that, we can use the following command:

 docker-machine create –d virtualbox intellipaat